pallavi192k/CryptoManage/README.md

-# passive-ai
+# CryptoManage
-mobile first application for cryptocurrencies management, trading and passive income generation on ethereum
+Cryptocurrency managing and trading in a secure way.

 Initial setup: